Awderoo/Blog-with-database-final/README.md

 # Blog-with-database-final

-need to create top_modules files
+need to create top_modules files with node.

+download node to your system first.

 write  in command.

-install node.js
+$ install node

-npm init
+$ npm init

 The the other modules is aredy in the json file. like express, bode-Parser...

 run server

-node app.js
+$ node app.js